futureverse/future.p2p/vignettes/future.p2p-10-setup.md

 Users who wish to join a P2P cluster, needs to create a [pico.sh] account, which given them access to the task message board.
-In contrast, P2P file transfers are anonymous and requires no accounts, but requires specific P2P file-transfer software tools ssh-keygeninstalled.
+In contrast, P2P file transfers are anonymous and requires no accounts, but requires specific P2P file-transfer software tools `ssh-keygen` installed.

 This document walks you through how to set these up. _You only need to do the below once_.